liseen/QAT/README.markdown

 Install
 ===

-    Extra dependencies in inc directory.
+    Extra dependencies are in inc directory.

     use FindBin;
     use lib "$FindBin::Bin/../inc";